Exhibitors Terms and Conditions

 10. Cancellation Terms

-For cancellations up to three months prior to the Event, an administration fee of 25% will be retained.
+All cancellations must be communicated to the Organisers in writing.
+For cancellations up to June 2, 2025, an administration fee of 25% will be retained.
 No refunds will be made for cancellations after that time.

 11. Security and Insurance